The Acoustic Evening Project by h.o.n.u.r

 Equipment

 As a small space, equipment placement is as clean as possible.
 At the far end of the room is the control/mixing area.
 Driven by a modified Macbook Pro and peripherals including JBL 104BT reference monitors and a PreSonus Eris 8BT sub, running multiple DAWs including Ableton.
 Picking up sound is a MOTU M6 audio interface at the player's location with a 20ft run of TRS cables and a USB cable to the mixing area computer/speakers.
-Multiple mic options can be used as needed individually or in unison.
-In use are two Shure SM57 dynamic microphones and a Marantz Pro MPM-1000 condenser microphone.
-Stereo mounted or arranged against the Fender Acoustasonic 40watt amplifier.
+In use are two Shure SM57 dynamic microphones, a Shure SM4 cardoid condenser microphone, and a Marantz Pro MPM-1000 condenser microphone.
+Often having the SM57's Stereo mounted at the guitar's twelfth fret, or against the Fender Acoustasonic 40watt amplifier; and a single condenser mic pointed at the guitar's cutaway.
 The MOTU M6 allows multiple monitoring options for the player and sending back to monitors.
-A second Macbook Air is used for on-the-fly ideas, to quickly record off shoot into Garage Band via an M-Audio Solo interface.
+A second Macbook Air is used on-the-fly to record into Garage Band via an M-Audio Solo interface.

 Gear Rundown